The Book of Ruth: Ruth's Role and Responsibility

-Boaz apparently understands that she is making a request to be covered by him and under the canopy of his provision and protection.
+Boaz understands that she is making a request to be covered by him and placed under the canopy of his provision and protection.
 According to Criswell Study Bible notes:

-In Ruth 2:12 Boaz uses the same concept to describe Ruth coming to the Lord and His people as a place of refuge.
-This is a covenant concept in that the privileges and protection are only available to those who qualify through relationship as described in covenantal and marital terms in Ezekiel 16:8 in context of the relationship between God and His people
+In Ruth 2:12, Boaz uses the same concept to describe Ruth coming to the Lord and His people as a place of refuge.
+This idea of refuge is a covenant concept where the privileges and protection are only available to those who qualify through relationship as described in covenantal and marital terms.
+The prophet Ezekiel communicates this in the context of the relationship between God and His people.

-Ruth was seeking covenant provision and protection from Boaz and the concept from 2:12 becomes realized and animated for us in this practical relationship.
+Ruth was seeking covenant provision and protection from Boaz, and the concept from 2:12 becomes realized and animated for us in this working relationship.

 A Resurrection from the Dead

 "She left the threshing-floor, bearing to her mother the gift of her kinsman . . . that her hope concerning the dead and the living would be realized."

-Ruth's hope was that her husbands name and family would be resurrected
+Ruth's hoped that her husband's name and family would be resurrected.

-Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead ~ I Peter 1:3
+Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.

-Isn't that what at the core of our beings we are desirous of—a life that is resurrected from the dead and to live eternally with Him?
+Isn't that what is at the core of our beings, and we are desirous of—a life that is resurrected from the dead and to live eternally with Him?

 I have seen the God-given task with which the sons of men are to be occupied.
 He has made everything beautiful in its time.
-Also He has put eternity in their hearts ~ Ecclesiastes 3:10-11
+Also He has put eternity in their hearts.

 Six Measures of Barley

-The six measures of barley Ruth received is significant as well concerning the concept of rest in relationship as was studied in part 3 of this series as Alfred Edersheim notes in comparing the six measures with the six days of work and then the sabbath rest.
+The six measures of barley Ruth received is significant as it concerns the concept of rest in a relationship.
+Alfred Edersheim compares the six measures with the six days of work and then the Sabbath rest.

-Our rest is found in relationship with God alone.
+Our rest is found in a relationship with God alone.